LiDAR-NeRF: Novel LiDAR View Synthesis via Neural Radiance Fields: Novel LiDAR View Synthesis

-Let us start with the LiDAR model as shown in \cref{fig:rangeview}~(Top), which works by emitting a laser beam and measuring the time it takes for the reflected light to return to the sensor.
+To produce accurate and realistic novel LiDAR views, we draw inspiration from the NeRF formalism.
+However, one cannot directly apply the traditional NeRFs, which leverage a per-pixel photometric error measure, to novel LiDAR view synthesis, where the observations are 3D points.
+To address this, we investigate the LiDAR model and convert point clouds into a range representation.
+Let us start with the LiDAR model as shown in the top of \cref{fig:LiDAR-NeRF}~(a), which works by emitting a laser beam and measuring the time it takes for the reflected light to return to the sensor.
 For a LiDAR with $H$ laser beams in a vertical plane and $W$ horizontal emissions, the returned attributes (e.g., distance $d$ and intensity $i$) form an $H \times W$ range pseudo image.
-The Cartesian coordinates $(x,y,z)$ of 3D point can then be computed from polar coordinates as

-where $\alpha$ is the vertical rotation, i.e., the pitch angle, $\beta$ is the horizontal rotation, i.e., the yaw angle, and $\boldsymbol{\theta}$ denotes the viewing direction in the local sensor coordinate system.
 Specifically, for the 2D coordinates $(h, w)$ in the range pseudo image, we have

 where $f_{v} = |f_{\text{down}}| + |f_{\text{up}}|$ is the vertical field-of-view of the LiDAR sensor.
-Conversely, each 3D point $(x, y, z)$ in a LiDAR frame can be projected on a range pseudo image of size $H \times W$ as
+Conversely, each 3D point $(x, y, z)$ in a LiDAR frame can be projected on a range pseudo image of size $H \times W$ as { $

-Note that if more than one point project to the same pseudo pixel, only the point with the smallest distance is kept.
+= . $ } Note that if more than one point projects to the same pseudo-pixel, only the point with the smallest distance is kept.
 The pixels with no projected points are filled with zeros.
 In addition to the distance, the range image can also encode other point features, such as intensity.